Navbar button The Headteacher

 Teaching adults, particularly your peers, can feel very different to tackling the challenges of the classroom.

-Once you’ve identified who will be the main people delivering CPD in the school it is worthwhile investing in some training to help them develop their skills and confidence as teachers of adults.
+Once you’ve identified who will be the main people delivering in-house training in the school it is worthwhile investing in some training to help them develop their skills and confidence as teachers of adults.

 Creating specialists

-If staff are to provide CPD of a high quality they too need the time to develop and refine their thinking, research the topic, develop the learning design, and create the resources that will be used in the session.
+If staff are to provide in-house training of a high quality. they too need the time to develop and refine their thinking, research the topic, develop the learning design and create the resources you’ll use in the session.

-There are useful reviews of new research in the Tes and on The Key for School Leaders.
-The Education Endowment Foundation also has a wealth of easily accessible research from 10 years of investigations.
+There are useful reviews of new research at The Key.
+The Education Endowment Foundation also has a wealth of easily accessible research from ten years of investigations.

-It is worthwhile encouraging those that deliver CPD to share their academic references so that others can also read into the topic further if they wish.
+It is worthwhile encouraging those who deliver in-house training to share their academic references.
+This means others can also read into the topic further if they wish.

 Linking teachers together